raviqqe/hamt-rs/README.md

 ## Technical notes

-The implementation canonicalizes tree structures of HAMTs by eliminating intermediate nodes during delete operations as described in [the CHAMP paper][champ].
+The implementation normalizes tree structures of HAMTs by eliminating intermediate nodes during delete operations as described in [the CHAMP paper][champ].